Learning, Inspiring, Sharing

 Dr. Jean Storm D.O., CMD

-Dr. Jean Storm D.O., CMD, has worked for Genesis Healthcare since 2013 and is currently the Regional Medical Director for West Virginia for Genesis, as well as a facility medical director and attending physician for several facilities in the state
+Dr. Jean Storm D.O., CMD, currently works at Lake Erie College of Osteopathic Medicine’s Institute for Successful Aging where she serves as medical director for several facilities and teaches medical students and residents about LTC.
+Previously, she worked for Genesis Healthcare as the Regional Medical Director for West Virginia for Genesis, as well as a facility medical director and attending physician for several facilities in the state.

 In this webinar, Dr. Storm will discuss a systematic, reasonable approach to tapering and discontinuing opioids, which has been used successfully for several years to manage diverse patients across multiple nursing home settings